Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 SalesOrderUpdateDTO dto = salesOrderObject.ToDataContract<SalesOrderUpdateDTO>(options);
 ```

-This will create a DTO, and will copy the data from data properties converted to the [`Transport`](properties/base#value-formats) format to the corresponding properties of the DTO.
+This will create a DTO and will copy the data from data properties converted to the [`Transport`](properties/base#value-formats) format to the corresponding properties of the DTO.
 If the data property is multi-valued, then the DTO property should be of type `IEnumerable<T>` or any subtype thereof.

 :::note
 This method will also work for child objects where their properties are flattened in the target DTO using the *childName_propertyName* convention.
-For example, if your sales order object has a child object *BillingAddress*, which has a data property *City*, then your DTO can have either the same sub-structure, or fields like *BillingAddress_City*.
+For example, if your sales order object has a child object *BillingAddress*, which has a data property *City*, then your DTO can have either the same sub-structure or fields like *BillingAddress_City*.
 :::

 If the structure of your DTO doesn't fully follow the structure of your data object, then you can either create the DTO and fill the missing data manually as needed, or you can override the `ToDataContract` method on your data object, and handle copying of custom properties there.
-After that you can call the `ToDataContractProperties` method to copy all or a subset of data object's properties, as illustrated below.
+After that, you can call the `ToDataContractProperties` method to copy all or a subset of the data object's properties, as illustrated below.

 ```cs
 public override void ToDataContract(object dataContract, object options)